collab-uniba/EMTk/README.md

 #### Direct download

 **EMTk** and all other software developed by Collab is available on [GitHub](https://github.com/collab-uniba).
-If you don't want to clone the repos, click on any of the buttons below to download directly.
+If you don't want to run the software from the Docker container,  feel free to download directly the modules from their repos by clicking on any of the buttons below.

 <a href="https://github.com/collab-uniba/Emotion_and_Polarity_SO/archive/master.zip">![EmoTXT](./img/button_emotxt.png)</a>
 &nbsp;